willprice/willprice.github.io/notes/learn_you_a_haskell/1_starting_out/index.md

 As the above example shows, step size is implicitly defined by writing the second term of the sequence.

-Any type of element that is enumerable can be used with texas ranges.
+Any type of element that is enumerable can be used with Texas ranges.
 Letters for example are enumerable:

 {% highlight haskell %}
 ghci> ['a'..'z']